benjaminfichet/Modolize/README.md

 # Modolize
-An attempt at providing a clean python like interface to filein maxscript files using pure Maxscript
+An attempt at providing a clean python like interface to filein maxscript files using pure Maxscript.
+Very draft implementation, a complete rewrite is on its way.. poc is in remodo.ms

 ```maxscript
 modo = Modolize()